 Speaking of animals, do not feed wildlife

-Most people mean well when they do it, but if you really want to be a more responsible traveler remember that feeding wildlife if one of the most irresponsible practices you can think of: animals should eat what they find in nature, and feeding them ultimately breaks their migration and reproduction cycle.
+Most people mean well when they do it, but remember that feeding wildlife if one of the most irresponsible practices you can think of: animals should eat what they find in nature, and feeding them ultimately breaks their migration and reproduction cycle.
 Even feeding bread to the ducks you may see at the park isn’t good for them!

 Protect local fauna

 Turtle eggs, green sea turtles, sharks, river dolphins and much more.
 Endangered animals often become human food for the most various reasons (but rarely because of pure hunger).
-No matter how much the locals rave about the many advantages of eating such things, and even if your foodie self is intrigued, be a responsible traveler and avoid doing so.
+No matter how much the locals rave about the many advantages of eating such things, and even if your foodie self is intrigued, avoid doing so.